Sagiys/Simple-forum-for-school/README.md

 # Simple-forum-for-school
 Simple something what should look like forum but its poor and ugly ;d

-First import mysql database from forum (1).sql
+First u need to create database called "forum" and then import mysql database from forum.sql

 Admin login: admin
-Admin pass: qwerty123
+Admin pass: admin